sock1000kg/MediaTracker/README.md

 - Backend: Node.js, Express, Prisma, PostgreSQL
 - Frontend: React, Vite, TailwindCSS, Shadcn/ui
 - Testing: Jest, Supertest
-- Auth: JWT, bcrypt, express-rate-limit
+- Auth and Sanitization: JWT, bcrypt, express-rate-limit, Zod

 ## Features
 ### Authentication and Security
 - User authentication with JWT token
 - Password storage with bcryptjs
-- Input sanitization and validation (Prevents XSS and injections)
+- Input sanitization and validation with Zod
-- Rate limiting per user or IP to prevent abuse
+- Rate limiting per user or with a fallback to IP to prevent abuse

 ### Media and Logs Management
 - User-tied media types, medias, and logging